zeroknowledgediscovery/ZeDpolicies/ZeD_policies.md

 - **Open-Source Licensing**: Any public release of code requires PI approval and compliance with UK policies.
 - **Collaborations**: Joint IP with external partners will follow the signed agreements.
 - **Student Work**: Theses, dissertations, and other academic work leading to IP are considered part of the lab’s collective research.
+- **Commercialization**: Any licensing or startup effort involving lab IP must go through **UK Innovate** or other designated UKY offices.
+- **Attribution**: Use of lab outputs outside the group requires appropriate credit to ZeD Lab and the University of Kentucky.

 ---